Air France, Airbus face French court as AF447 crash trial begins | Business

 After a two-year search for the A330's black boxes using remote submarines, investigators found pilots had responded clumsily to a problem involving iced-up speed sensors and lurched into a freefall without responding to "stall" alerts.
 But France's BEA accident agency also revealed earlier discussions between Air France and Airbus about the reliability of the probes, and made dozens of safety recommendations from cockpit design to training and search-and-rescue.

-Experts say the relative roles of pilot or sensor error will be key to the historic trial starting at 1130 GMT, exposing a battle that has split France's aeronautical elite.
+Experts say the relative roles of pilot or sensor error will be key to the trial, exposing a battle that has split France's aeronautical elite.
 Airbus blames pilot error for the crash while the flag carrier claims confusing alarms overwhelmed the pilots.

 Lawyers warned against allowing the long-awaited trial - which is going ahead after a decision to abandon the case was overturned - to sideline family members represented on day one.
 "It's a trial where the victims must remain at the centre of debate.
 We don't want Airbus or Air France to turn this trial into a conference of engineers," said lawyer Sebastien Busy.